-Progressive Metal band in Singapore, Test The Divide (TTD) draws inspiration from modern progressive metal giants in the international circuit to come up with their own intense sound.
-Though founded only in 2017, they are sought after for various festivals in Singapore.
-Come 3rd August, and they will be releasing their very first album named Silver at the Esplanade Annexe Studio.
+Local band Test The Divide (TTD) has drawn inspiration from modern progressive metal giants in the international circuit to come up with its own intense sound.
+Though formed only in 2017, the band is highly sought after for various festivals in Singapore.
+It will release its debut album Silver on 3 August at the Esplanade Annexe Studio.

-When you think of them, you think about the distortion of guitars, musical technicalities that give professional musicians a run for their money and the complex nature of their compositions.
-Sometimes, you will find each instrument running on their own beat though coming together for a complete experience.
+When you think of Test The Divide, you think about the distortion of guitars, musical technicalities that give professional musicians a run for their money, and the complex nature of their compositions.
+Sometimes, you will find each instrument running on its own beat, though they all come together for a complete experience.

 How long have you been involved with music?

-Darren: I touched music after Secondary 4, didn’t go through any “proper” way of learning my instrument till I’m 23 when I went to pursue a music degree.
-Learning new things about music every single day.
+Darren: I touched music after Secondary 4.
+I did not go through any “proper” way of learning my instrument until I was 23, when I went to pursue a music degree.
+I am learning new things about music every single day.

-Tabitha: My mother was a musician, so I was surrounded by a lot of music as a child; but I only really started playing my first instrument, the guitar, when I was 13.
-It’s been 14 years and I’m still learning new things every day, which is great.
+Tabitha: My mother was a musician, so I was surrounded by a lot of music as a child.
+But I only really started playing my first instrument, the guitar, when I was 13.
+It has been 14 years and I am still learning new things every day, which is great.

-Thomas: I've been doing music since I was five years old - classical piano, violin and flute which I was horrible at.
-Eventually did classical guitar in 2005 for two to three years before moving to electric.
-Decided to take it seriously when I was in secondary three in 2009.
+Thomas: I have been doing music since I was 5 — classical piano, violin and flute, which I was horrible at.
+Eventually I did classical guitar in 2005 for two to three years before moving to electric.
+I decided to take it seriously when I was in Secondary 3 in 2009.

 Wei Lung: Secondary 1 when I joined my school’s symphonic band.

 Dale: Secondary 2 when I first started learning the acoustic guitar.
 A year in, I tried electric guitar for the first time and was hooked.
 I had to get my hands on one.
-In my second year of my music degree in Lasalle, I decided to move from six to seven string guitars.
-It’s been 15 years of guitar, and I’m still learning so many new things about the instrument.
+In the second year of my music degree at LASALLE, I decided to move from six- to seven-string guitars.
+It has been 15 years of guitar, and I am still learning so many new things about the instrument.

 From when you first started to now, how has your approach towards music evolved?

-Darren: I used to think (of) doing music as a serious hobby or job meant being flashy and going nuts with my skills on every song.
-But, I have slowly come to realise that I should BE impressive, rather than DO impressive things (all the time).
+Darren: I used to think that doing music as a serious hobby or job meant being flashy and going nuts with my skills on every song.
+But I have slowly come to realise that I should be impressive, rather than do impressive things all the time.
 Even the simplest single note can be the spice that makes the song amazing, rather than a flurry of notes at the wrong place and time.

-Tabitha: I’ve learnt a lot of skills and compositional techniques thanks to my lecturers at Lasalle, but I’ve begun to realise that quality relationships are far more important and influential in the process of creating authentic music.
+Tabitha: I have learnt a lot of skills and compositional techniques, thanks to my lecturers at LASALLE, but I have begun to realise that quality relationships are far more important and influential in the process of creating authentic music.

-Thomas: From when I first took guitar seriously, I guess I've always been meticulous about my approach, that hasn't changed much.
+Thomas: From when I first took guitar seriously, I have always been meticulous about my approach, and that has not changed much.
 But my goals have shifted.
-I used to just want to be the best guitarist, the fastest shredder (playing very fast basically, haha) but now I already have the technical skills, I've since been focusing on the "feel" of playing.
-That the same three notes can be played and performed a million ways.
-Rather than playing as many notes as possible, I want to be able to do more with as little notes as possible.
+I used to just want to be the best guitarist, the fastest shredder (playing very fast basically, haha).
+But now that I have the technical skills, I have since been focusing on the “feel” of playing.
+The same three notes can be played and performed a million ways.
+Rather than playing as many notes as possible, I want to be able to do more with as few notes as possible.

 Wei Lung: I studied and learned only from other musicians for the longest time.
-But in recent years it has evolved to filmmakers, professional gamers, authors, psychologists, athletes and entrepreneurs (in that order).
-That came about when I had to do research outside of my field because there were questions that I couldn’t answer just by learning from musicians.
-When I started doing so, it truly opened my mind to music being an art, a science, a state of mind, a sport and a business all at once.
-I learned and experienced so much more than I ever could inside the field of music, which in turn impacted and evolved my musical development.
+But in recent years, that has evolved to filmmakers, professional gamers, authors, psychologists, athletes and entrepreneurs, in that order.
+That came about when I had to do research outside of my field because there were questions that I could not answer by learning only from musicians.
+When I started doing so, it truly opened my mind to music being an art, a science, a state of mind, a sport and a business, all at once.
+I learned and experienced so much more than I ever could inside the field of music, which in turn affected and evolved my musical development.

-Dale: I’ve always been a meticulous and detailed person; concerned about the why and the deeper truths behind our creativity and inspiration.
-In the early years of my playing, it was mostly about refining technical abilities and learning to improvise, whereas in recent years I’ve gravitated towards writing music with underlying literature and various layers with their own musical integrity.
+Dale: I have always been a meticulous and detailed person, concerned about the “why” and the deeper truths behind our creativity and inspiration.
+In the early years of my playing, it was mostly about refining technical abilities and learning to improvise.
+Whereas in recent years, I have gravitated towards writing music with underlying literature and various layers with their own musical integrity.

-The shift for me mostly started in Lasalle College of the Arts where I did my Bachelors in Contemporary Pop Music.
-Being bombarded each week with questions such as ‘Does music need rhythm?’, ‘Is sound music?’ and the likes of that drastically changed my mindsets and what I believed music to be.
+The shift for me mostly started in LASALLE, where I did my BA in contemporary pop music.
+Being bombarded each week with questions such as ‘Does music need rhythm?’, ‘Is sound music?’ and the likes of that drastically changed my mindset and what I believed music to be.
 I also started to get deeply involved with mixing music that started from my demos to now Noivil studios.